TrendBit/SMBR-web-control/README.md

 # /server/public/UI/*
 Icons, scetches, ui elements

+# /server/configs/*
+contains config toml files for dynamic websites

+# /server/apiTestUtilities.js
+runs when the /test api endpoint gets called and returns a json object containing the configs

+- tries to read the test-config.toml file and tries to parse it to json format, if any of that fails, returns a coresponding error

+# /server/views/apiTest.ejs
+a simple test for different way to interact with the APIs

+- is configured with the test-config.toml

 ## libraries
 **cors** for achieving a correctly secured connection **express** for hosting the API
+**ejs** for creating dynamic sites
+**toml** for converting toml to json

 ## licenses
 the licenses will be added in future updates